-5) Additional parking for larger Multi-family developments (Amended 07/26/06)
+5) Additional parking for larger Multi-family developments (Amended 10/24/18)

-Where more than three units of multi-family development is proposed for a single property (cumulatively) or development of more than three units of multi-family development is proposed for development any unified ownership, operation, or management on a collection of adjoining properties, then one additional parking for every four units shall be provided for guests.
-The Commission may, at its discretion, count available legal on-street parking along the frontage of development property towards the requirements of this section.
-(Amended 07/26/06)
+Where more than three units of multi-family development is proposed for a single property or adjoining properties under unified ownership, operation, or management, the Commission may, at its discretion, require additional parking not to exceed 20% of the calculated parking demand to accommodate guests and/or overflow.
+The Commission may, at its discretion, count available legal on-street parking along the frontage of the development property towards the requirement of this section.
+(Amended 10/24/18)

-- C. Design, Layout and Location - 1) Parking Setbacks - a) In an R-1, R-1A, R-2, R-3, R-4, or NB District, parking in the front yard shall be restricted to parking within a driveway that shall not be wider than twenty (20) feet for that portion that passes through the front yard.
+C. Design, Layout and Location

+1) Parking Setbacks

+- a) In an R-1, R-1A, R-2, R-3, R-4, or NB District, parking in the front yard shall be restricted to parking within a driveway that shall not be wider than twenty (20) feet for that portion that passes through the front yard.
 Any combination of driveways, turnaround areas and vehicle maneuvering areas shall not exceed an area of twenty-five (25) percent of the total area of the front yard.
 Under no circumstance shall parking be allowed in front of the dwelling unless that parking area is the accessway to an approved parking space, garage or carport.
-No turnaround area or vehicle maneuvering area shall be more than twelve (12) feet wide. - b) In an LI-O District, parking shall not be permitted between the front of a structure and the front lot line. - c) In all zones no parking space shall be located closer than three (3) feet to any property line. - d) No paved or impervious parking surface area shall be permitted within twentyfive (25) feet from the Thames River at mean high water (mhw) elevation unless it can be demonstrated that no impacts to coastal resources would result. - e) In an R-1, R-1A and R-2 Zone no parking area for a Cluster Development shall be located within fifty (50) feet of a street or property line. - f) In an R-2, R-3 and R-4 Zone no parking or loading area for a Place of worship shall be located nearer than fifty (50) feet to any street line or property line. - 2) On Site Location - a) Required parking spaces shall be provided upon the same lot as the use that it supports, except where specifically permitted elsewhere in these regulations. - b) No land within any public right-of-way shall be used in computing the parking or loading areas for a specific use. - 3) Parking Aisles - a) Access to a parking area for more than eight (8) vehicles shall consist of a minimum twelve (12) foot wide one-way lanes and twenty (20) foot wide lanes for two-way movement. - b) The Zoning Enforcement Officer (or the Commission, when reviewing site plans) may approve access width reductions of up to 25 percent of this standard when the parking area served by such access is for eight or less vehicles, provided such smaller access is determined by the ZEO or Commission to be safe and convenient for the users.
+No turnaround area or vehicle maneuvering area shall be more than twelve (12) feet wide. - b) In an LI-O District, parking shall not be permitted between the front of a structure and the front lot line. - c) In all zones no parking space shall be located closer than three (3) feet to any property line. - d) No paved or impervious parking surface area shall be permitted within twenty-five (25) feet from the Thames River at mean high water (mhw) elevation unless it can be demonstrated that no impacts to coastal resources would result. - e) In an R-1, R-1A and R-2 Zone no parking area for a Cluster Development shall be located within fifty (50) feet of a street or property line. - f) In an R-2, R-3 and R-4 Zone no parking or loading area for a Place of worship shall be located nearer than fifty (50) feet to any street line or property line.

+2) On Site Location

+- a) Required parking spaces shall be provided upon the same lot as the use that it supports, except where specifically permitted elsewhere in these regulations. - b) No land within any public right-of-way shall be used in computing the parking or loading areas for a specific use.